weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 * You should always use batch import.
 * As mentioned above, max out your CPUs (on the Weaviate cluster).
 Often your import script is the bottleneck.
 * Process error messages.
-* Some clients (especially Python) have some built-in logic to efficiently regulate batch importing.
+* Some clients (especially Python) have some built-in logic to efficiently control batch importing.

 ### Error handling